Pakka Commercial: Plot

-Suryanarayana is a dutiful lawyer, who resigns after being unable to deliver justice to Amulya, who was threatened and blackmailed by the rich man named Vivek and ultimately committed suicide.
-While he works hard at his shop to provide for his family, his son Ramchand "Lucky" finds his law books and coat, sparking an inspiration to become a lawyer.
+Suryanarayana is a dutiful judge, who resigns after being unable to deliver justice to Amulya, who was threatened and blackmailed by a rich man named Vivek and ultimately committed suicide.
+While he works hard at his shop to provide for his family, his son Ramachandra "Lucky" finds his law books and coat, sparking an inspiration to become a lawyer.
 Years later, Lucky becomes an advocate, who embodies the opposite principles of his father, settling cases outside of the court for his personal profits, which Suryanarayana is unaware.
-One day, Jhansi an actress whose character, a lawyer in a serial, was killed off to save money requests Lucky so that she can sue the studio.
+One day, Sirisha "Jhansi", an actress whose character, a lawyer in a serial, was kicked off to save money, requests Lucky so that she can sue the studio.
 Although their case is rejected, Lucky is impressed by Jhansi's knowledge and qualifications in real-life law and they fall in love with each other.

-Afterwards, Lucky defends a gangster, who killed a lawyer despite extensive evidence against him while Suryanayarana helps a couple file a case against a corrupt developer and politician who is actually Vivek.
+Afterwards, Lucky defends a gangster, who killed a lawyer despite extensive evidence against him, while Suryanayarana helps a couple file a case against a corrupt developer and politician, who is actually Vivek.
 When Suryanarayana refers the case to him, he instead meets Vivek and agrees to work with him for substantial rewards.
 Vivek also kidnaps the husband, who exposed his corruption.
 On the second hearing for the gangster's murder case, Jhansi, who has gotten closer to the family, unexpectedly brings Suryanarayana to the courtroom, forcing Lucky to honestly argue and leading to a guilty verdict for the gangster.
 Watching through a secret camera, Vivek is impressed by his performances and reaches the court.
 Vivek's arrival brings all the truths to light, and Suryanaryana is ashamed by Lucky's actions, where he decides to fight for the couple himself.